mattofficeuk/AR6/README.md

 (Submitted to GRL, March, 2020)

+**Data updated: 14th May 2020.** Details:

+1) Improved method of calculating the AMOC, by summing upwards from the ocean bottom
+2) Improved method of calculating the AMOC, by computing a more precise zonal integral
+3) Added more models

 This data was processed by Matthew Menary matthew.menary@locean-ipsl.upmc.fr

 See **PLOTTING_CMIP5-6.md** and **PLOTTING_DAMIP.md** for how we plotted this data